 2016-08 — Collective Action and Representation in Autocracies: Evidences from Russia’s Great Reforms.
 Paul Dower, Evgeny Finkel, Scott Gehlbach, and Steven Nafziger.

 2016-07 — Long-Run Consequences of Labor Coercion: Evidence from Russian Serfdom.
 Johannes C. Buggle and Steven Nafziger.

-2016-06 — A Collateral Theory of the Cash-Synthetic Basis.
+2016-06 — Debt Collateralization, Structured Finance, and the CDS Basis.
 Feixue Gong and Gregory Phelan.

 2016-05 — Maternal Education, Parental Investment and Non-Cognitive Characteristics in Rural China.
 Jessica Leight and Elaine M. Liu.